 While most property management growth strategies focus only on new client acquisition, the truth is that you can’t truly grow your business without optimizing it.
-That’s why we’re focusing not just on the marketing side of things, but also on internal operations.
+That’s why we’re focusing not just on the client marketing side of things, but also on internal operations and prospective tenant lead generation.

 If your property managers are running all over town for showings and inspections, how can they possibly have time to onboard new clients?

-When it comes to growth, the question isn’t "how do you get more clients," the question is "how do you get more clients without increasing your expenses at the same rate?"
-In other words, can you scale efficiently?
+When it comes to growth, the question isn’t "how do you get more clients," but rather "how do you get more clients without increasing your expenses at the same rate?"
+In other words, how can you scale efficiently?

-Let’s look into some of the exact strategies that our property manager customers in Seattle, Portland, and Denver are utilizing to grow their businesses.
+Let’s look into some of the strategies that our property managers from 20+ cities are utilizing to grow their businesses.

 1. Reduce unnecessary hiring

-Before you go writing up a leasing agent job description and making another hire, you need to ask yourself whether or not this hire is truly necessary.
+Before you write up a leasing agent job description and make another hire, you need to ask yourself whether or not this hire is truly necessary.

 One of the common problems that strikes property managers is extreme seasonality in terms of demand for showings, move-ins, and move-outs.
 This means that property management company owners will often hire in the busy summer season because they feel they have no other choice.
 Their team is swamped and they have to hire, otherwise they won’t be able to keep up with demand and they’ll frustrate clients who want to get their properties rented as quickly as possible.